turingschool/career-development-curriculum/module_one/learning_to_pair.md

   * How can you communicate your expectations so that you’re on the same page?

 ### Compromising with Each Others’ Expectations
-Facilitator say: How many of you are early birds?
+**Facilitator #2 says:** How many of you are early birds?
 Now, how many of you are night owls?
 Let's say the early birds and the night owls get paired up, how could they worked together successfully?
   * Solicit answers from the cohort on strategies for working together.

-Using Slide 18:
+**Slide 18:**

 * Beware of the Paired Project Fallacy:
 	* My partner is better than I am OR My partner is holding me back.